Suitcase nuclear device: Soviet Union and Russia

-Stanislav Lunev, the highest-ranking GRU defector, claimed that such Russian-made devices exist and described them in more detail.
+Stanislav Lunev, the highest-ranking GRU officer to defect to the United States, has claimed that such Russian-made devices exist and described them in more detail.
 The devices, "identified as RA-115s (or RA-115-01s for submersible weapons)" weigh from fifty to sixty pounds.
 They can last for many years if wired to an electric source.
 In case there is a loss of power, there is a battery backup.
 If the battery runs low, the weapon has a transmitter that sends a coded message either by satellite or directly to a GRU post at a Russian embassy or consulate.
 According to Lunev, the number of "missing" nuclear devices (as found by General Lebed) "is almost identical to the number of strategic targets upon which those bombs would be used."
+However, according to Igor Valynkin, head of the 12th Chief Directorate of the Ministry of Defense, RA-115 "represented a "production index" (i.e., the type of munitions) and that the whole type had already been eliminated."
+Valynkin further stated that although "the production of suitcase sized nuclear weapons is theoretically possible", it would be a "very expensive and ineffective undertaking" because they would only have a short life span and would require frequent maintenance."